 History of the project

-In 2021, Frédérick Madore launched the Islam Burkina Faso Collection, an open access digital database containing over 3000 archival documents, newspaper articles, Islamic publications of various forms, photographs, audio recordings, and bibliographical references on Islam and Muslims in Burkina Faso.
-This project was one of the first digital humanities initiatives to be published under a new University of Florida Libraries programme, LibraryPress@UF.
-This programme, an imprint of the Libraries and the University of Florida Press, seeks to develop public scholarship across formats that extend and complement the work of traditional academic publishing.
-To learn more about this project, see Frédérick Madore, "La Collection Islam Burkina Faso : promesses et défis des humanités numériques", Revue d'Histoire Contemporaine de l'Afrique (2021).
+In 2021, Madore created the Islam Burkina Faso Collection, an open-access digital database of over 3,000 archival documents, newspaper articles, Islamic publications, photographs, audio recordings, and bibliographic references related to Islam and Muslims in Burkina Faso.
+This project was published through the University of Florida Libraries' LibraryPress@UF programme.
+For more information on this project, see Frédérick Madore, "La Collection Islam Burkina Faso : promesses et défis des humanités numériques", Revue d'Histoire Contemporaine de l'Afrique (2021).

 Linked Open Data (LOD) and Semantic Web